Cris7777/MSiA423-Project-Repo/README.md

 Over 80% of users select recommended players as members of their teams.

-Payed service generates a yearly revenue of no less than $100,000.
+Payed service and advertisements generate a yearly revenue of no less than $100,000.

 _Note_: Project charters should actually be more detailed than this!
 But this is where the charter belongs.